+Serotyping, virus isolation and molecular testing are applied strategically in herds in New South Wales, the Northern Territory, Queensland, and Western Australia after seroconversions are detected.
 Beatrice Hill, in the far north of the Northern Territory, is a focus for exotic BTV surveillance.
 Virus isolation is routinely undertaken on blood samples collected at this location.
-Serotyping, virus isolation and molecular testing are applied strategically in other herds in New South Wales, the Northern Territory, Queensland and Western Australia after seroconversions are detected.
-NAMP surveillance data relating to early warning of bluetongue infection are supplemented by targeted surveillance activities conducted by the Northern Australia Quarantine Strategy of the Australian Government Department of Agriculture, Water and the Environment in remote coastal regions of northern Australia (Northern Territory, northern Queensland and Western Australia).
+NAMP surveillance data relating to early warning of bluetongue infection is supplemented by targeted surveillance activities conducted by the Northern Australia Quarantine Strategy of the Australian Government Department of Agriculture, Water and the Environment in remote coastal regions of northern Australia (Northern Territory, Northern Queensland, and Western Australia).